 Facebook isn’t just a great way to check up on your friends, read statuses that vary from the mundane to the self-obsessed and partake in an activity that would, in any other circumstance, be considered stalking.
-It also provides several ways you can make money.
+There are also several ways you can make money from a Facebook account.

 Facebook is still probably the most ‘relaxed’ and informal of the social network sites and therefore the one with the least obvious money making potential, but it is the biggest and if you can use Facebook to make money then you’ll be ahead of the curve.

 - What is Facebook?

 - 3. Advertise affiliate companies

 - Find a job in social media

 Unless you’ve been living under a rock you’ll probably know at least a little bit about Facebook.

 It is the world’s largest social networking site with over a billion users.
 It was founded in 2004 by Mark Zuckerberg and was originally intended to be just for Harvard students.
 Needless to say, it soon expanded.

 For many people it’s hard to imagine life before Facebook, a site where people share all manner of statuses and photos with their ‘friends’.
 In a relatively short time it has become something of a social hub and, as a result of its popularity, more people are turning to it to see if they can make some money from it.